zlatozar/TigerLanguage/BackEnd/Notes.md

 ### Liveness

+Before start calculating liveness we need additional information.
+First step is to analyze code and build **flow** graph.

 A variable is **live** if the variable is used at some later point in the program and there is not an intervening assignment to the variable.